Wayne Winchester takes enormous pride in all his work. Whether it's basic repairs or a full restoration, attention to detail is guaranteed.

 To coincide with the ‘Evolution of the Surfboard’ Exhibition, Wayne will have a limited number of T’shirts, caps, stubby holders and vintage surf postcards for sale.
-These will be available at the exhibition in Denmark and for sale on the website in February 2019.
+These will be available at the exhibition and for sale on the website late 2019.
 Stay tuned!

 Wayne Winchester has been making, collecting and restoring surfboards since 1972.
 He is widely regarded as a master craftsman in vintage surfboard restoration and operates his current business on the south coast of Western Australia, between Albany and Denmark.
 This pristine and spectacularly beautiful location provides the perfect opportunity for Wayne to pursue his passion for surfing and the artistry of surfboards.

 For past shows and further information follow ‘The Exhibition’ link below.